viktoruk1/viktoruk1/README.md

-- 👋 Hi, I’m a freshly graduated Mechanical Engineer.
+- 👋 Hi, I’m a Mechanical Engineer Graduate.

 - 👀 I’m interested in Green Energy and providing data-driven 📈 solutions to real world problems and simplify the data space for young prospects👨‍💻.